zeroc-ice/freeze/java/BuildInstructions.md

 Freeze uses Berkeley DB as its underlying database and currently requires Berkeley DB version 5.3 (the recommended version is 5.3.28).

+Berkeley DB for Java is not a pure Java implementation: the `db.jar` implementation calls a Berkeley DB C library through JNI.

-In order to run an application that uses Freeze, you must add `db.jar` to your CLASSPATH and verify that the Berkeley DB shared libraries are in your `java.library.path`.
+In order to run an application that uses Freeze, you must add `db.jar` to your CLASSPATH and verify that the Berkeley DB shared library is in your `java.library.path`.

 ### Gradle